-Triton Engineering's 2016 reserve capacity calculations for Minto sewer systems based on August 2017 analysis indicates reserve capacity in the sewage system of 311 households (equals 236 cubic metres per day) is available.
+Triton Engineering's calculation for Minto sewer systems, based on August 2017 analysis, indicates reserve capacity in the Clifford sewage system of 311 households (equals 236 cubic metres per day) is available.
 This is equivalent to about 699 persons based on a household size of 2.25 persons per unit (Triton estimates 770 more persons can be accommodated).
+More than adequate sewage capacity is available for the projected 475 people (135 households) projected by the County for Clifford by 2041.

-The analysis confirms the Clifford Water System and the Wastewater Treatment Facility have capacity to accommodate the 475 people projected population increase for Clifford between 2016 and 2041.
+The Clifford Water System and the Wastewater Treatment Facility has capacity for the 475 people (135 households) projected for Clifford between 2016 and 2041.